starranuk/worklist/README.md

  - Amazon Silk

 **Performance Testing**
-Performance tested against Google Lighthouse Developer Tools which were very useful but only seemed to see the Login Page even alternative pages were open for the report to be run against.
+Performance tested against Google Lighthouse Developer Tools which were very useful but only seemed to see the Login Page even when alternative pages were open for the report to be run against.

 ## Future Features